knhash/knhash.github.io/_posts/2024-06-01-explore-lookalike.md

 - **Demographic Information**: Gender, city tier.
 - **Device Specifications**: Phone price, screen DPI.

-The helped in providing insights into the user's geographical location and potentially socio-economic status.
+These helped in providing insights into the user's geographical location and potentially socio-economic status.

-- **Category Preferences**: An 18-dimensional vector from onboarding, where each dimension corresponds to a specific content category.
+- **Category Preferences**: An 18-dimensional vector from onboarding, where each dimension corresponds to preference along a specific content category.

 ### Feature Engineering

-- **Derived Features**: Gender may be a derived feature inferred from other user characteristics or behavior.
+- **Derived Features**: Gender is a derived feature inferred from other features.
 - **One-Hot Encoding**: Convert categorical variables.
 - **Normalization**: Scale continuous variables.